jundalisay/superb/content/en/research/mao/quotations/chapter-31.md

 ---
 title: Women
 heading: Chapter 31
-date: 2022-01-08
+weight: 60
 description: Quotations of Mao
 image: "/covers/quotations.jpg"
-linkb: "/research/mao/quotations/chapter-30"
-linkbtext: "Chapter 30"
-linkf: "/research/mao/quotations/chapter-32"
-linkftext: "Chapter 32"
 author: "Mao Zedong"
 icon: /icons/mao.png
 ---

 A man in China is usually subjected to the domination of 3 systems of authority:

-- political authority
+1. Political authority
-- clan authority
+2. Clan authority
-- religious authority
+3. Religious authority

 Women, are also dominated by these, but also dominated by the men as the authority of the husband.